Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-hype.md

 * _Christopher Nolan_, filmmaker, questioned about AI in 2023:\
 ... the real world is, by definition, infinitely complex. ...
 And so, any digital simulation or technology that simulates, eventually, it always hits a particular limitation.

-* _Michael Atleson_, Attorney, Federal Trade Commission Division, 27/Feb/2023:\
+* _Michael Atleson_, Attorney, Federal Trade Commission, 27/Feb/2023:\
 Keep your AI claims in check.

 \__________________________________________